Prerequisite: Introduction to Go Programming Language

 How to check the Preinstalled Go Language Version?

 Before we begin with the installation of Go, it is good to check if it might be already installed on your System.
 To check if your device is preinstalled with Golang or not, just go to the Command line(For Windows, search for cmd in the Run dialog( + R).

 If Golang is already installed, it will generate a message with all the details of the Golang’s version available, otherwise, if Golang is not installed then an error will arise stating Bad command or file name

 Downloading and Installing Go

 Before starting with the installation process, you need to download it.
 For that, all versions of Go for Windows are available on golang.org.

-Download the Golang according to your system architecture and follow the further instructions for installation of Golang.
+Download the Golang according to your system architecture and follow the further instructions for the installation of Golang.

 Step 1: After downloading, unzip the downloaded archive file.
 After unzipping you will get a folder named go in the current directory.